awslabs/aws-virtual-application-management/docs/installationOverview.md

 ```

 ### Manually Removing the Solution
-If the interactive removal fails, a development environment is unavailable, or the CodePipeline removal option is not available, the solution may be remove manually.
+If the interactive removal fails, a development environment is unavailable, or the CodePipeline removal option is not available, the solution may be removed manually.

 #### Note on S3 Bucket Namespace
 S3 Bucket names are required to be globally unique.
 To maintain this, VAM uses a "namespace" prefix which is made up of the following elements seperated by hyphens (-):